When you’re ready

 Drill on down.

 My posts are sorted into categories based on genre or series.
-These are all from the category:
+These are all from the following category:

 In 2018, the leader of a team of Army Rangers on patrol in southeastern Afghanistan used his body to shield a U.S. crew in the cockpit of a medical evacuation helicopter from enemy machine gun fire.
 It would cost him his life.

-Things began to unravel in the summer of 2015, as investigators got wind of alleged fraud.
+Things began to unravel in the summer of 2015, as investigators got wind of an alleged fraud.
 By that Christmas, Sergeant First Class Johnnie Johnson would be gone, never to be heard from again.

 Phone calls—and donations—poured in to the nonprofit that flew Marine Sgt.
 Nicole Gee’s remains to Arlington National Cemetery after a since-discredited Fox News story prompted outrage.